 I sashayed through the entire weekend thinking I’d already cooked, photographed and scheduled a post to go live Monday morning, when in reality, I had zilch ready to go.
 Clearly, I still have some work to do.
 Pre-Teddy I would have had a mini-panic attack, picked out an idea from my journal, and whipped up a blog post just to get something up.
 Now, I don’t sweat the small stuff, and would rather post something of higher quality instead of a half-assed recipe that doesn’t have the luxury of being fine-tuned.
 I wish I could promise this will be the last time this happens, but something tells me, I shouldn’t make a promise I can’t keep…

-Plus, these enchiladas weren’t meant to be haphazardly whipped up in a hasty, chaotic manner.
+Plus, these shredded beef enchiladas weren’t meant to be haphazardly whipped up in a hasty, chaotic manner.
 Because these enchiladas, they’re a labor of love.
+And I’m also IN love with them.

 Everything from the ridiculously delicious slow-cooked beef to the ancho chile enchilada sauce is made from scratch, and requires a bit of time and patience to reach the dinner table, but I promise, it’s worth it.